Who in the name of God would bring a half-eaten eight-ounce jar of Hellmann’s mayonnaise to a public meeting? (Tom Wolfe)

-It is extremely rare to come away from a league match feeling satiated after treading extremely carefully around a minefield of sausage rolls, mini rolls, imitation Kit Kats and miserable white bread sandwiches which, had they been served in prison, would have precipitated a riot.
-And to compound the felony, some clubs feel no shame in presenting a cup of tea as some kind of capability test consisting of a tea bag, urn, plastic carton of milk with a sell-by date in Latin and the real touch of class – stir-it-yourself plastic spoon.
+It is extremely rare for me to come away from a League match feeling satiated after treading carefully around a minefield of processed sausage rolls, imitation KitKats and miserable white bread sandwiches which, had they been served in prison would have precipitated a riot.
+And to compound the felony, some clubs feel no shame in presenting a cup of tea as some kind of capability test consisting of a bag shaped like a pyramid, a warm carton of milk (regularly UHT) with a sell-by date in Latin and the real touch of class; a stir-it-yourself plastic spoon.

-So when I am dispatched to a particular club that understands the difference between a Wetherspoons’ gut-wrenching curry and a Michelin Star pub lunch, I eagerly anticipate the assignment, because tea there is an experience to savour.
-After the delicious (and bountiful) rounds of sandwiches, the tea ladies (two or three mums of the players) come round with trays filled with an appealing melange of scones, cakes and buns.
-“A slice of jam sponge umps?
-I made it myself.”
-The frisson is tangible as I hold out my plate: “Well if you made it yourself my dear, it would be impolite to refuse.
-My goodness, that’s a generous piece.”
+Occasionally I am dispatched to a particular club that understands the difference between a Wetherspoon gut-wrenching curry and a Michelin Star pub lunch.
+I eagerly anticipate the assignment, because tea at this club is an experience to savour.
+It is cricket’s equivalent of the American Bar at the Savoy.
+After a sumptuous and bountiful round of sandwiches, the tea ladies – mums, wives and girlfriends of the players – bring out trays filled with an appealing melange of scones and cakes.
+Jam sponge umps?
+I made it myself.
+The frisson is tangible and I can feel a tear welling in my eye as I offer my empty plate: Well if you made it yourself my dear, it would be impolite to refuse.
+My goodness, that’s a generous slice.